 My trade and technical education background made me well-versed with technology which is my foundation in handling the sci-tech radio program–Hi-Tech ‘Ta Bai! over DyAB1512 of ABS-CBN Cebu.

 I started my career in broadcasting at the Radio Philippines Network Channel 9 in Mandaue City who hired me first as a radio reporter for DYKC in January 1987 and then as a TV reporter for the first ever Cebuano newscast–“Newswatch Cebuano Edition”.
 Before joining the editorial department of the station, i was an apprentice technician (on-the-job trainee as a requirement of my course) in the engineering department of Channel 9.

-While working with ABS-CBN Cebu as a reporter, i took a chance studying in an informal computer course with now Cebu City Councilor Rodrigo Abellanosa as my principal mentor.
+While working with ABS-CBN Cebu as a reporter since 1988, i took a chance studying in an informal computer course with now Cebu City South Representative Rodrigo Abellanosa as my principal mentor.

 Because i didn’t have a formal education about journalism, i took my masters studies in developmental communication at the University of the Philippines (Open-U).

 Then in 2006 i finished the six-month fellowship grant of the Konrad Adenauer Asian Center for Journalism making me as the first (the only at that year) Cebuano journalist to be conferred with the Diploma in Radio Journalism.